 Mid afternoon, the café at the Lullingstone Park Visitor Centre (tel 01322 865 995) is open daily to 5pm in summer, 4pm in winter.

 No major changes.
-[Pre 2011 Editions] Many small updates - this edition December 2016.
-Use the online version
+[Pre 2011 Editions] Many small updates - this edition, Book check and walk update January 2024.